Josh Alexander: Longest-reigning Impact World Champion (2022–2023)

 On January 4, 2023, Alexander surpassed Bobby Roode's reign of 256 days, thus becoming the longest-reigning Impact World Champion.
 Nine days later, at Hard To Kill, Alexander defeated Call Your Shot Gauntlet winner Bully Ray in a Full Metal Mayhem match to retain the title.
 On February 24, at No Surrender, Alexander defeated Rich Swann to retain the title.
+He would make another successful title defense against NJPW talent KENTA on the March 30 tapings of Impact!.
+On March 24, it was announced that Alexander has relinquished the title due to him suffering a triceps tear, ending his second and record-setting reign at 335 days, with the segment airing on the April 9 tapings of Impact!.